cpro-iot/systec-scale-connector/README.md

 This generates a docker-compose file that generates a stack that connects to all available scales in the network and gathers the data at the MQTT broker (service `mqtt-broker` for that matter).

 `docker-compose -f auto-compose.yml up -d`

-For more information on how to configure the scale connector, look at the Cpro Git

-## Questions?

-`<christian.spaniol@cpro-iot.com>`